Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Abstract

 \section{Abstract}

 Estimating causal effects from randomized experiments is central to clinical research.
 Reducing the statistical uncertainty in these analyses is an important objective for statisticians.
-Registries, prior trials, and health records constitute a growing compendium of historical data on patients under standard-of-care conditions that may be exploitable to this end.
+Registries, prior trials, and health records constitute a growing compendium of historical data on patients under standard-of-care that may be exploitable to this end.
 However, most methods for historical borrowing achieve reductions in variance by sacrificing strict type-I error rate control.
 Here, we propose a use of historical data that exploits linear covariate adjustment to improve the efficiency of trial analyses without incurring bias.
 Specifically, we train a prognostic model on the historical data, then estimate the treatment effect using a linear regression while adjusting for the trial subjects' predicted outcomes (their \textit{prognostic scores}).
 We prove that, under certain conditions, this prognostic covariate adjustment procedure attains the minimum variance possible among a large class of estimators.
-When those conditions are not met, prognostic covariate adjustment is still more efficient than raw covariate adjustment and the gain in efficiency is proportional to a measure of the predictive accuracy of the prognostic model.
+When those conditions are not met, prognostic covariate adjustment is still more efficient than raw covariate adjustment and the gain in efficiency is proportional to a measure of the predictive accuracy of the prognostic model {above and beyond the linear relationship with the raw covariates}.
 We demonstrate the approach using simulations and a reanalysis of an Alzheimer's Disease clinical trial and observe meaningful reductions in mean-squared error and the estimated variance.
-Lastly, we provide a simplified formula for asymptotic variance that enables power and sample size calculations that account for the gains from the prognostic model for clinical trial design.
+Lastly, we provide a simplified formula for asymptotic variance that enables power calculations that account for these gains.
+Sample size reductions between 10\% and 30\% are attainable when using prognostic models that explain a clinically realistic percentage of the outcome variance.